 The platform’s revenue is only as real as its users.
 If the website is filled with bots and fakes, it won’t promote trust and the community will likely fail.
 Hence, there are two takeaways here.
 Never use bot farms and spam methods for promotions.
 All sign-ups should be legit.
 Also, you need to prevent spammers from registering on your website by querying an account verification.
 The easiest option is email verification — but it’s not the most efficient one since email accounts can be faked just as well.
 Examples of data that can’t be easily faked are mobile number confirmation or facial recognition.

-The most important stage of developing a P2P marketplace is software development.
+The most important stage of developing a p2p marketplace is software development.
 The website's functionality and interface will largely determine the business’s success.
-Here, we broke down the process of building a simple but efficient P2P marketplace into a step-by-step guide.
+Here, we broke down the process of building a marketplace into a step-by-step guide.

 Before you start looking for a software development team and outlining the development process, you need to have a clear understanding of your business.

-These preparations allow business owners to form a long-term vision before they start focusing on tasks at hand.
+These preparations allow business owners know exactly how to build a p2p marketplace and form a long-term vision before they start focusing on tasks at hand.
 Once the development starts, it’s easy to overlook strategic goals, so strive to outline them early on.

 To build your platform, you can use an open-source peer-to-peer marketplace such as Sharetribe or Magento or build your own.